-Motorcyclists should be particularly aware in situation where there is bad visibility or when drunk driving is more prevalent.
-They should also be mor aware in situations when stops are unexpected, such as pedestrian crosswalks on busy streets.
+Motorcyclists should be particularly aware in situations where there is bad visibility or when drunk driving is more prevalent.
+They should also be more aware in situations when stops are unexpected, such as pedestrian crosswalks on busy streets.

 Riding a Motorcycle Can be Dangerous

 Riding a motorcycle is a very dangerous task.
 Riders should always remember to look at the wheels of the vehicle and not the vehicle itself.
 Should the rider need to take evasive actions, they will need to know the best route to escape danger.

 A motorcyclist’s best chance of survival comes from shedding as much speed as possible prior to the impact.
 Losing 10 to 20 miles per hour could be the difference between surviving and dying.
 The single best way to avoid becoming the next motorcycle statistic is to pay attention while operating their bike.
 Many motorcycle crashes can be avoided by constant vigilance and education about the safest way to ride.